alknopfler/alkalarm/README.md

 # alkalarm WIKI

-For documentation please visit the wiki
+Read the documentation with the wiki

 https://github.com/alknopfler/alkalarm/wiki